-- Development of a 5-step workforce and succession planning model: Step 1: Direction; Step 2: Analyze; Step 3: Develop; Step 4: Implement; Step 5: Monitor. - A recruitment plan that focuses on networking with external sources, recruiting diverse, skilled and talented employees, develops current staff, and responds to economic changes, technology changes, and recognizes alternate methods of staffing to fill vacancies.
+- Development of a 5-step workforce and succession planning model: Step 1: Direction; Step 2: Analyze; Step 3: Develop; Step 4: Implement; Step 5: Monitor. - A recruitment plan that focuses on networking with external sources, recruiting diverse, skilled and talented employees, develops current staff and responds to economic changes, technology changes, and recognizes alternate methods of staffing to fill vacancies.

 Action Steps Desired Target Date 1.
 Initiate Workforce & Succession Planning Model Step 1: identify the goals and objectives of the plan in alignment with Village goals and mission.
-April 2016 2.
-Initiate Workforce & Succession Planning Model Step 2: conduct a workforce risk assessment.
+April 2016 Initiate Workforce &amp; Succession Planning Model Step 2: conduct a workforce risk assessment.
 August 2016 3.
 Initiate Workforce & Succession Planning Model Step 3: identify methods for meeting the needs of the Village workforce - recruitment strategies, diversity, training, job restructuring, etc. October 2016 4.
 Develop a recruitment plan.
 October 2016 5.
 Initiate Workforce & Succession Planning Model Step 4: put in place the ideas and action plans developed in steps 1 through 3.
 December 2016 6.
 Initiate Workforce & Succession Planning Model Step 5: evaluate progress and modify the plan if it does not align with the Village's goals.
 May 2017 and annually thereafter

-INITIATIVE #1.2: Workforce/succession planning with a focus on diversity.

-Status Action Step Description of Action Step Status ✓ #1 Staff researched different types of workforce planning models and created a model document to guide the workforce planning process moving forward.
+STATUS / as of: Fee BRUARY 2021 INIT I ATIVE #1.2: Workforce/succession planning with a focus on diversity.
+0% 10% 20% 30% 40% 50% 100% 70% 80% 90% 100% Status Action Step Description of Action Step Status ~ #1 Staff researched different types of workforce planning models and created a model document to guide the workforce planning process moving forward.
 The model plan was presented to the Village Board at the June 27, 2016 Committee of the Whole Meeting. ~ #2 Staff developed worksheets to analyze future workforce needs and identify pending staff changes.
 In conjunction with the annual budget planning process, these worksheets are distributed to Department Heads for review and completion.
-Gap analysis and alternate staffing scenarios were reviewed. \checkmark #3 Draft succession planning initiated for pending vacancies due to retirements and other possible staffing changes.
-Staffing alternatives were reviewed.
-0 #4 Development of a recruitment plan remains a dynamic process.
-Staff continues to review new methods and sources of recruitment such as increased social media announcements and improved candidate access to online applications.
-Police Department staff has utilized the Police Explorer program as a 'grow your own' opportunity for filling part-time and full-time Community Service Officer opportunities, as well as recruitment for future entry-level Police Officer testing processes.
-0 #5 Implementation - this is a continuous process.
-Alternative methods for filling vacancies continue to be considered where appropriate.
-Village workforce diversity continues to increase due to lateral hires.
-The addition of contractual positions for some administrative support roles has also increased diversity in customer service positions. • #6 Modify / Evaluate / Revise - staff continues to reevaluate best methods to reach the target audience, to evaluate best use of Village resources and consideration of alternative staffing methods when possible, and to look to the future for anticipated staffing vacancies and evaluate current staff for future changes.
+Gap analysis and alternate staffing scenarios were reviewed. ✓ #3 Draft succession planning initiated for pending vacancies due to retirements and other possible staffing changes.
+Staffing alternatives were reviewed. ✓ #4 Recruitment planning remains a dynamic process.
+Staff continuously reviews new methods and sources of recruitment to solicit a diverse candidate pool. ~ #5 Implementation of recruitment plans is a continuous process.
+With each vacancy, alternative methods for filling vacancies continue to be considered where appropriate, including contract, part time, or job consolidation. ~ #6 Modify / Evaluate / Revise - staff continues to reevaluate best methods to reach a diverse audience.
+Staff also continues to evaluate the best use of Village resources and considers alternative staffing methods when possible.
+During the budget preparation cycle, a strategic workforce review is conducted to determine anticipated vacancies due to retirements, resignations, or other reasons; to plan possible replacement strategies for vacancies; and to plan out other employee movements / advancements within the workforce to ensure continuity of operations.
+Over the last five years, workforce diversity as a percentage of the Village's full time workforce increased from 7.4% as of July 2016 to 10.8% as of January 2021.
+These efforts will continue going forward.
+Staff remains committed to improving workforce diversity and planning for continuity in business operations through strategic reviews of the workforce.